 Being rich indicates that you are evil:

-Why it’s false: Since in every trade, both parties are benefited, being rich indicates that you have contributed to others receiving a large amount of value.
+Why it’s false: On a simple model, most trades benefit both parties, so being rich indicates that you have contributed to others receiving a large amount of value.

-Why it’s believed: Since in every trade, someone wins and someone loses, anyone who has won at trading so many times is evidently an untrustworthy and manipulative character.
+Why it’s believed: On a value realism model, in every trade, someone wins and someone loses, anyone who has won at trading so many times is evidently an untrustworthy and manipulative character.

 Poor countries are poor because rich countries are rich:

-Why it’s false: That the rich countries don’t altruistically send a lot of aid into the poor countries is reason perhaps, though it’s not clear that this would help in the long run.
+Why it’s false: In some sense it’s true—the rich countries don’t altruistically send a lot of aid into the poor countries.
 Beyond that there’s no obvious connection.

 Why it’s believed: There’s a total amount of value to be had in the world.
 The poor can’t become richer without the rich giving up some value.

-Why it’s false: The value of products depends on how people feel about them, so it is possible to create value by changing how people feel about them.
+Why it’s not obviously true: The value of products depends on how people feel about them, so it is possible to create value by changing how people feel about products.

 Why it’s believed: Products have a fixed value.
 Changing your perception of this in the direction of you buying more of them is cheatful sophistry.